altruios/namshubettulpa/public/namshubettulpa/chapters/the-undernet.md

 ~Felix still had not shown up, and neither had Rossin~ ~She recounted her dream~
-~Lists she made while in the dream were still just as fresh as any other~ ~She closed her eyes - her message still written off to her left~ `['Had another dream',
+~Lists she made while in the dream were still just as fresh as any other~ ~She closed her eyes - her message still written off to her right~ `['Had another dream',
 'That police officer was in it',
 'Sort of....'